-A referral may become necessary when a Provider determines medically necessary services are beyond the scope of the PCP's practice or it is necessary to consult or obtain services from other in-network specialty health professionals unless the situation is one involving the delivery of Emergency Services.
+A referral may become necessary when a Provider determines Medically Necessary services are beyond the scope of the PCP's practice, or it is necessary to consult or obtain services from other in-network specialty health professionals, unless the situation is one involving the delivery of Emergency Services or outpatient behavioral health services.
 Information is to be exchanged between the PCP and specialist to coordinate care of the patient to ensure continuity of care.
-Providers need to document referrals that are made in the patient's medical record.
+Providers must document referrals in the patient's medical records and claim submission.
 Documentation needs to include the specialty, services requested, and diagnosis for which the referral is being made.

-Providers should direct Molina Members to health professionals, hospitals, laboratories, and other facilities and Providers which are contracted and credentialed (if applicable) with Molina.
-In the case of urgent and Emergency Services, Providers may direct Members to an appropriate service including, but not limited to, primary care, urgent care and hospital emergency room.
+Providers should direct Molina Members to health professionals, hospitals, laboratories, and other facilities and Providers that are contracted and credentialed (if applicable) with Molina.
+In the case of urgent and Emergency Services, Providers may direct Members to an appropriate service including but not limited to primary care, urgent care, and hospital Emergency Room.
 There may be circumstances in which referrals may require an out-of-network Provider.
-Prior authorization will be required from Molina except in the case of Emergency Services.
+Prior Authorization from Molina will be required, except in the case of Emergency Services.